solarsailer/matthieuoger.com/_posts/2013-09-30-paying-for-softwares.md

 People don't understand that creating softwares — **truly** good softwares that sweat every detail — takes a lot of time and money.
 Ironically, even a lot of developers who work in big companies don't want to pay for softwares.

-The mobile apps markets have made this situation even worse.
+The mobile apps markets have made this situation worse.

 I'm currently thinking back about the mobile market, especially for games.
 At a time, I thought that going mobile-only was the best shot today, but the more I think about it, the more I'm realizing that a platform like Steam (which also drives the prices to the bottom, alas) is more sustainable for a developer/company.